mauro3/CORDS/Workshop-Reproducible-Research/lectures/L06_repo_model_runs.md

 Point 1 is important but this we will not cover as the tools needed for this are reasonably complicated (virtual machines and docker come to mind, see caveats [L05](L05_dependencies.md#caveats-of-virtual-environments)).

+Points 2.-4. we track with git but how to attach that to model outputs?

 ---

 ### How can we store the information to make runs reproducible?